itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

     - SNS
     - Other Lambda
     - EventBridge bus
-- Use destination instead of DLQ new (even if both can be used at the same time)
+- Use destination instead of DLQ (even if both can be used at the same time)
-- In case of event source mapping: for discarded batches event baches can be sent to SQS and SNS
+- In case of event source mapping: for discarded batches, event baches can be sent to SQS and SNS

-### IAM Roles for Lambda
+## IAM Roles for Lambda

 - Grants permission to Lambda to access other AWS services (obviously :)
 - When we use an event source mapping to invoke a function, Lambda uses the execution role to read event data.